by Elizabeth Wheeler and Jennifer Trainer

 • Grilled Pumpkin – What?
 So curious.

 Yep, as I said, it’s not the food that puts me off.
 The trouble is the format.
-This book just doesn’t match the Smallest Galley ethic, which stipulates that everything must be useful and should in fact have at least two uses.
+This book just doesn’t match the ethic of my very small galley, which stipulates that everything must be useful and should in fact have at least two uses.
 Anything that only does one job is a joke.
 This book is huge, unwieldy and too pretty for cooking.
 If I tried to prop it up in my galley to follow one of the recipes there would be no room for the food, the tools, or my glass of wine.
 And that last?
 That’s a deal breaker.

 As I said, the book is lovely.
 The hundred or so full-color photos show fun and romantic moments aboard beautiful yachts.
 This is a coffee table book, aimed at the off-season cook who is dreaming, planning and plotting what to cook for the first voyage of spring.
 As such, it doesn’t deal with gritty questions like what to feed the tender-tummied when the seas turn rough.
 Yachting is only one kind of boating, and from what I can tell by looking through this book, it is accomplished on calm seas under bright blue skies and wearing a natty jacket.